24 Feb Micro-Entrepreneurs and Their Role in the Growth of Developing Countries

 - They prefer completing tasks without hiring too many employees; even the most thriving micro-enterprises of the world have less than 10 people working for them.

-- Micro-entrepreneurs can begin trading even without any infrastructure, funding, as well as business plan.
+- Micro-entrepreneurs can begin trading even without any infrastructure, funding, as well as a business plan.

 - These entrepreneurs often develop business skills while running their business.